simonZhou86/simonZhou86.github.io/_pages/about.md

+## Research
 My research interest lies at the intersection between **Deep Learning** and **Medical Imaging**, particularly in developing 3D Medical Image Generation model to improve the diagnostic (segmentation and classification) performance of rare diseases, such as (Pediatric) brain tumors.
 I am also interested in NLP for healthcare using LLMs.
 Previously, I have worked on the Sequential Decision research on Multi-Armed Bandits.

 My research could be categorized into:
   - Computational Methodology in Medical Data (image, text, time series data, etc.)
   - Deep Learning applications for Medical Image Analysis
-  - Medical Image Generation (Image Transformer, Diffusion, LLM/LVMs, etc.)
+  - Medical Image Generation (Image Transformer, Diffusion, Vision-Language, LVMs, etc.)
-  - NLP for clinical data
+  - NLP for clinical data (LLMs)
   - Contextual Multi-armed Bandit Problems

 I am funded by the Department of Computer Science, Temerty Faculty of Medicine at the University of Toronto, Mitacs Research Grant, SickKids Hospital, and the Ontario Graduate Scholarship.